BD-WAN/BD-WAN.github.io/docs/Blockchain/Concepts/Concepts.md

 BD-WAN recieves new tasks from GUI and implement them by sending some **RPC commands** to the **Blockchain** where they are being spread across all **BD-WAN Routers**.
 {: .mt-6 .fs-5 .fw-300}

-By doing this, we are leveraging:
+By having the exact approach we are leveraging:
 - Reliability
 - Synchronization
 - Database handling